andy-byers/CalicoDB/doc/doc.md

 ### Closing a database
 To close the database, just `delete` the handle.
-The last connection to a particular database to close will unlink the WAL.
+The last connection to a particular database to close will checkpoint and unlink the WAL file.
 If a WAL is left behind after closing, then something has gone wrong.
 CalicoDB will attempt recovery on the next startup.